ElCapitanHaddock/capt-picard/README.md

 # The sharpest cat on Discord.
 ##### By Jeremy Yang
+##### Captain Picard is the name of the project, Whiskers is its current live iteration

 ## ⚖️ Judge
 * Propose ideas to the #mod-vote tribunal with a simple command